thcolin/nipper/README.md

 * on analyze, set unique params to url
 * handle initial state params
   * analyze if okay
+* on analyze error, suggest to submit an issue with preseted data

 ## Thanks
 * https://unsplash.com/photos/TDsEBM46YLA